Weightloss Surgery

 The Techniques

-Surgical techniques, as in all areas of medicine, have evolved over the past few decades, and most are effective, in the sense that they will typically lead to substantial weight loss.
+Surgical techniques have evolved over the past few decades, and most are effective, at least in the sense that they will typically lead to substantial weight loss.
 That loss comes about usually as the result of restricted caloric intake by eating less or by absorbing less of the food that is eaten.

 One of the earliest forms in this field was gastric bypass surgery.
 All or part of the stomach was removed and then the digestive system was reconnected.
 Originally considered extremely dangerous, it has evolved into a much safer procedure, but still carries substantial risks.
 It is no longer the preferred method.
 Patients who undergo the procedure have to take supplements forever after and the risk of disease and nutritional deficiencies stillremains high.